belltoy/rtmp-publish/README.md

 RTMP Publish Bench Tool
 =======================

-This tool read flv packages from a specified file and push it to destinations from list or generated path, concurrently.
+This tool read flv packages from a specified .flv file (H264, AAC) and push it to destinations from list or generated paths, concurrently.

 ## Build